- About OAWU

 - Contact Us

-Join us at the Sunriver Resort for the
+Join us at the Seaside Convention Center for the

 Oregon Association of Water Utilities is a nonprofit, independent association of water and wastewater utilities.
 OAWU was formed in 1977 to represent water utilities’ interests in the state legislature and provide onsite technical assistance.
 OAWU is a state affiliate of the National Rural Water Association.
 NRWA is one of America’s largest and strongest voices for rural and small systems, representing over 27,000 water and wastewater members.